manissen/predicting-recipe-health/README.md

 ></iframe>

 ### Results
-**Observed Difference: -0.003661316119038638**
+**Observed Difference: -0.0061669**

 This is: mean_rating_healthy - mean_rating_unhealthy

 So: Healthy recipes (lower health score) have slightly lower ratings than unhealthy recipes.
-But the difference is very small — only about 0.0037 rating points, which is nearly negligible.
+But the difference is small.

-**P-value: 0.213**
+**P-value: 0.099**

 We asked: Do unhealthy recipes get higher ratings than healthy ones?
-A p-value of 0.213 means there's a 21.3% chance of seeing a difference as extreme (or more extreme) than our observed one just by random chance, assuming the null hypothesis is true.
+A p-value of 0.099 means there's a 9.9% chance of seeing a difference as extreme (or more extreme) than our observed one just by random chance, assuming the null hypothesis is true.
 Since this is greater than 0.05, we fail to reject the null hypothesis.

 **Interpretation:**